 Research on stem cell therapy is developing at a rapid pace.
 The hope is that in the future, some type of stem cell therapy may help children with CP by replacing injured nerve cells that can take over the function of the damaged areas of the brain.
 As more information becomes available from carefully conducted scientific studies, this therapy may prove useful for children with cerebral palsy.

 Also see this comprehensive overview of symptoms, causes , diagnosis and treatment.

 Cerebral Palsy Awareness

-World Cerebral Palsy Day 2019 falls on Sunday 6 October, and is represented by the green awareness ribbon.
+National Cerebral Palsy Awareness Month is celebrated every year in March as an awareness campaign to express support for the ones suffering from Cerebral Palsy.
+World Cerebral Palsy Day is on the 6th of October, and is represented by the green awareness ribbon.
 World Cerebral Palsy Day is a movement of people with cerebral palsy and their families, and the organisations that support them, in more over 65 countries.
 Their vision is to ensure that children and adults with cerebral palsy (CP) have the same rights, access and opportunities as anyone else in society.
 Learn more about Wold CP Day.

 *All information/posts on this blog is published for general information and educational purposes only.
 Arms of Mercy NPC and the armsofmercy.org.za website will not be held liable for any adverse health effects, losses and/or damages whatsoever.
 Any action you take as a result of the information is at your own risk, and does not replace the advice of a qualified medical practitioner.
 Always consult with your medical healthcare practitioner.